 *** These are sites for which the U.S. and certain states provided covenants not to sue under the settlement agreement.

-Four separate environmental response trusts were created for the following sites due to the unique nature of the sites.
-The initial funding levels and the Anadarko Litigation percentage payouts for the four, non-multistate trusts, including allocations for administrative costs, are set forth in the table below.
+Four separate ERTs were created for the following sites due to the unique nature of the sites.
+The initial funding levels and the Anadarko Litigation percentage payouts for the four, non-multistate ERTs, including allocations for administrative costs, are set forth in the table below.

 |* Does not include site-specific financial assurance, insurance, or real estate assets.